MissVeronica/um-format-form-content/README.md

 ## UM Forms Builder
 1. Create a new "Profile View" form
 2. Make the form Role dependent for the Role of the Viewer
+3. Later you will add a shortcode field to this form for the display of HTML customized Profile info

 ## Profile page
 1. Add the "Profile View" UM shortcode after your current User Profile form shortcode